 The Commission would conduct a complex rulemaking in FY 2024 to update the existing state UCS program and codify a process for calculating the broadband deployment cost per location, number of broadband deployment obligations for each company, and update the broadband speed definition.
-The Commission would also be required to administer the program indefinitely.
-Costs associated with a complex rulemaking and for administering the program are assumed to be recovered from the Universal Service Fund (USF) appropriation that supports the UCS program.
+The Commission would also be required to administer the program through June 30, 2035.
+The Commission would conduct a simple rulemaking in FY 2029 if it determines that program rules need to be revised to account for new factors.
+Costs associated with a complex rulemaking, simple rulemaking, and for administering the program are assumed to be recovered from the Universal Service Fund (USF) appropriation that supports the UCS program.